 An estimated one million people attended, alongside heads of state from around the world.

 The Vatican said official delegations from Italy and the ex-pope's native Germany would attend the funeral.

 Afterward, "the coffin of the Supreme Pontiff Emeritus will be taken to St Peter's Basilica, and then into the Vatican Grottoes for burial," the Vatican said.

 In 2020, media reports said Benedict had chosen to be buried in the former tomb of John Paul II, in the crypt of St Peter's.
-The body of the beloved Polish pope was moved to the upper part of the basilica when he was beatified in 2011.
-He was confirmed a saint in 2014.

 Traditionally, when a pope dies, his "Fisherman's Ring"—a signet ring specially cast for each new pope which once was used to seal documents—is also destroyed.